-The new MTAC online system will support students’ musical endeavors in CM through a variety of tools and resources.
-Using web-based portals, teachers will be able to efficiently manage their student roster and applications, while parents will be able to view up-to-date information on their child’s application and progress.
+The MTAC online system supports students’ musical endeavors in CM through a variety of tools and resources.
+Using web-based portals, teachers are able to efficiently manage their student roster and applications, while parents are able to view up-to-date information on their child’s application and progress.

-The Certificate of Merit phase of the new online system is scheduled to launch in the late summer of 2016.
-MTAC will be sending information on how to access and use the many innovative features.
-Stay tuned!
+The Certificate of Merit phase of the online system launched in the late summer of 2016.

 Opus One Recital

-Opus One provides an informal home performance opportunity for students with little recital experience.
-It is offered to students of all ages/instruments at CM prep level or equivalent, who might feel more comfortable performing in a home-like environment.
-These recitals are held in the studios or homes of participating MTAC teachers.
-Watch the monthly newsletter [or this website/link] for dates and locations.
-All guidelines for the standard MTAC Performances apply, and the $5.00 recital fee is required.
+Opus One provides an informal home performance opportunity for students with little or no recital experience.
+It is offered to students of all ages/instruments at CM Prep Level through Level 2 or equivalent, who will feel more comfortable performing in a home-like environment.
+These recitals are held in the homes of member teachers.
+Watch the newsletter for dates and locations.
+All guidelines for the standard MTAC Performances apply.
+The fee of $5 per performer supports program printing costs and reception supplies.
 At the discretion of the host, an informal reception may follow the performance.
-Teachers and parents who are willing to donate refreshments are much appreciated!
+Teachers and families are encouraged to donate refreshments.

 Celebrate Piano Ensemble offers pianists an avenue to explore literature for one or two pianos, four or eight hands.
-The annual February concert in the superb Recital Hall of UCSC’s Music Center is a fund-raiser for the Talent Bank scholarships.
+The annual February concert, this year Sunday, Feb 18, 2024 at 4pm at Peace United Church, is a fund-raiser for the Talent Bank scholarships.
 Meetings during the year are open to all interested members and instruments, friends and students.
 Check the newsletter for event and meeting dates.